 Some of the ways that we work to defense clients includes:

 BMV Hearing: After any type of DUI arrest, the Bureau of Motor Vehicles (BMV) opens a separate case against you to suspend your driver's license.
 You can, however, fight this suspension by requesting a hearing.
-You only have ten days after an OUI arrest to request such a hearing, so you will need to act fast.
+You only have ten days following your BMV suspension date to request a hearing, so you will need to act fast.
 It is important to note that the results of this hearing will not affect your criminal case.

 Challenging DUI Evidence: Our professional legal team knows what defenses work for clients and how to establish doubt.
 When you are charged with a crime, you are considered innocent until proven guilty.
 In order for a jury to convict you, they must believe you are guilty ‘beyond a reasonable doubt'.
 A DUI attorney's job is to establish that doubt.
 When you are arrested for a DUI, most often the strongest evidence the prosecution has against you is the sobriety test results.
 If you can establish doubt about their validity, then the prosecution's case becomes very weak.
 All of these tests can be put into question because errors can occur for various reasons.